 Marketers need to be able to understand and trust the predictions generated by machine learning rather than blindly rely on predetermined scoring systems assigned by black-box models.
 By giving marketing teams direct access to all of their customer data via a CDP and the ability to design what tests they want to run through configurable machine learning, teams will have a deeper understanding of what each prediction means and be able to interpret results into strategic actions.

-To find out how to meet the complex digital demands of today's’ consumers, join us and our partner SQLI at our webinar: DXP/CDP: Driving Digital Customer Experience at Scale on November 24th at 11:00 CET.
+To find out how to meet the complex digital demands of today's’ consumers, check out our webinar DXP/CDP: Driving Digital Customer Experience at Scale.